Leinvedan/covid-19-rust-form/README.md

 # Client

 Includes an HTML Form with Google ReCaptcha V3.
 Needs the ReCaptcha client token in the `distribution index.js file`.
-To do this...
+To do this: add your token to `CAPTCHA_KEY` inside the `src/captchaLogic.js` and build the static files using gulp.

 # API